ryanatkn/gro/src/lib/docs/task.md

 Forwarded args to Gro tasks override direct args, including args to `invoke_task`, so `gro taskname --a 1 -- gro taskname --a 2` will invoke `taskname` with `{a: 2}`.

+The `invoke_task` helper in the task context always forwards CLI args.

 ### throwing errors

 If a task encounters an error, normally it should throw rather than exiting the process.